craigsdennis/image-model-streamlit-workers-ai/README.md

-# Streamlit Cloudflare Workers AI starters
+# Image Model Cloudflare Workers AI Streamlit starters

 This is a collection of [Streamlit](https://streamlit.io) applications that are making use of [Cloudflare Workers AI](https://developers.cloudflare.com/workers-ai/)

+This, like all of us, is a Work in Progress.

 ## Installation